Is Rusting Iron a Chemical Reaction? A Complete Explanation

 What Exactly is Rusting?

 Rusting is the process by which iron and iron-containing alloys deteriorate when exposed to environmental factors, primarily oxygen and water.
-Now, the reddish-brown product formed during this process is commonly called rust, which is scientifically known as iron oxide.
+That's why the reddish-brown product formed during this process is commonly called rust, which is scientifically known as iron oxide.
 When iron rusts, it undergoes a fundamental change at the molecular level where iron atoms combine with oxygen atoms to create a new compound that bears no resemblance to the original metal.

 The Chemical Process Behind Rusting